 For New Zealand food service, retail and manufacturing businesses, operating under the Food Act 2014, there is guidance to help keep their customers and staff safe during COVID-19 Alert Level 3.

 Additional guidance for primary industry businesses is also available.

 At Alert Level 3, businesses must take measures to allow contact tracing.
 This includes keeping track of all people (staff and customers) on workplaces.
 This guidance may change over time.

 Businesses also need to be aware that physical distancing requirements in the workplace apply: people should keep 1 metre in controlled environments such as workplaces.
-Otherwise 2 metres apart outside home where possible.
+Outside of your home, you legally must keep a 2 metre distance from people at all times, as much as possible.

 If a worker is sick with COVID-19

 If an employee, customer, or visitor becomes a confirmed or probable COVID-19 case, and has been at your workplace while potentially infectious, there are standard processes that will be followed.

 Individuals who have tested positive for COVID-19 are known as cases and will be directly managed by a local public health unit.

 Remember, at any time, an employee who feels unwell with symptoms of COVID-19 should be encouraged to go home and to seek help by calling their GP (doctor) or call Healthline for free, on 0800 358 5453.

 Self-isolation for close contacts